OlafRadicke/booktype-docker/README.md

 with automation jobs and orchestration.
 Believe me, supervisors do not solve your problems

-About setup scrips: It is inspired by githubs [Scripts To Rule Them All](https://github.com/github/scripts-to-rule-them-all)
+About bootstrap and setup scrips: It is inspired by githubs [Scripts To Rule Them All](https://github.com/github/scripts-to-rule-them-all)

 # Requirements #